Cookie04CZ/GlyphRepair/README.md

  # Before you start

 Do you really need to permanently fix your PDF files?
 Or do you merely need to copy some text?
-If so, there may be a faster way: **[open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
+If so, there may be a faster way: **[open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers**.
 It's probably because Evince internally uses some sort of heuristics.
 However, even Evince will usually correctly copy only standard ASCII characters (codes 32 to 126); special characters for foreign languages may still be garbled.
 And unfortunately, Evince is currently available only on Linux.

 # How to run GlyphRepair